 I have been working with individuals and groups in counselling & psychotherapy since 1999.
 Over the years, I have worked with clients, young and old, on a wide range of issues including: depression, anxiety, stress, abuse, life-crisis, addiction, gender identity, self-harming, eating disorders, sexuality, grief, relationship problems, anger, mental health issues, personal growth and life-direction.

-In addition to my private practice in Wellington, I work as Head of Counselling – Clinical Lead and psychotherapist for a Bristol-based charity with people who have been sexually abused, using both one to one and group-work. (www.the-green-house.org.uk)
+In addition to my private practice in Wellington, I have been working as Senior Therapist (formerly as Head of Counselling – Clinical Lead) for a Bristol-based charity with people who have been sexually abused, using both one to one and group-work. (www.the-green-house.org.uk)

 I work as a clinical supervisor with SARSAS – a specialist sexual abuse service in Somerset.